Junior-JR124/Agent-Gym/docs/tutorials/en/05-2nd-Development.md

     conversation_start = (
         ConversationMessage(
             {
-                "from": "human",
+                "role": "user",
                 "loss": None,
-                "value": 'You are an exploration master that wants to finish every goal you are given...', }
+                "content": 'You are an exploration master that wants to finish every goal you are given...', }
         ),
         ConversationMessage(
             {
-                "from": "gpt",
+                "role": "assistant",
                 "loss": False,
-                "value": "OK.
+                "content": "OK.
 I'll follow your instructions and try my best to solve the task.", }
         ),
     )